GitUser520/GitUser520/README.md

 (Currently under construction.)

 ### <Hello World 👋>
-I'm Evan, a third-year computer science student at the University of British Columbia.
+I'm Evan, a fourth-year computer science student at the University of British Columbia.

 **Activities:**